Bay Area Water Parks for Families 2025 Season

 The Wave Waterpark, Dublin

-Description: In addition to a full service aquatic center for swim lessons and lap swim, The Wave has a massive Slide Tower with six ways to reach the bottom, including a near-vertical drop through a trap door (OMG!).
+Description: In addition to a full-service aquatic center for swim lessons and lap swimming, The Wave has a massive Slide Tower with six ways to reach the bottom, including a near-vertical drop through a trap door (OMG!).
 The Splash Zone is for toddlers and others who aren’t ready for a thrill slide, and it’s packed with knobs and cranks for spilling and splashing.
-Visit the website.

 Best ages: Toddler to Teens will enjoy this sparkling new facility